Consensys/quorum/docs/PluggableArchitecture/Overview.md

 If the flag `--plugins.skipverify` is provided at runtime the plugin verification process will be disabled.

 !!! warning
-    Using `--plugins.skipverify`  is not adviced for production settings and it should be avoided as it introduces security risks.
+    Using `--plugins.skipverify`  is not advised for production settings and it should be avoided as it introduces security risks.

 ## Example: `HelloWorld` plugin